TJVB/gitlab-models-for-laravel/README.md

 We (try to) document all the changes in [CHANGELOG](CHANGELOG.md) so read it for more information.

 ## Contributing
-You are very welcome to contribute, read about it in [CONTRIBUTING](CONTRIBUTING.md)
+You are welcome to contribute, read about it in [CONTRIBUTING](CONTRIBUTING.md)

 ## Security
 If you discover any security related issues, please email info@tjvb.nl instead of using the issue tracker.